 Best Hotels in Fermo & surroundings

 Fermo has plenty of excellent hotels and B&Bs for visitors who want to enjoy the excitement of staying in town.
-People who want a more relaxing experience can rent one of many villas and country homes situated outside of town in the countryside or in other municipalities of the Fermo Province.

 Find below a selection of some recommended accommodation in the municipality and the Province: Monterosato Country House, Hotel Boutique Leone, Villa Lattanzi, Resort A Palazzo, and Casale Biancopecora.
 Monterosato Country Club is a stunning villa immersed in the splendid rolling hills of the Marche countryside: I really recommend it!
 I’ve been also to Casale Biancopecora some years ago: Massimo and Michela -the hosts- are very friendly, and the apartments are very charming!